fansalon/TEspeX/README.md

 ```
 cd TEspex/
 tespex=$PWD
-cd bin
-ls
-ls picard
 ```
-A file called 'picard.jar' should be contained in the 'picard' directory.\
+A file called 'picard.jar' should be contained in the 'bin/picard' directory.\
 To check whether java is properly installed on your machine and picard is working, type:
 ```
-cd picard
-java -jar picard.jar
+java -jar $tespex/bin/picard/picard.jar
 ```
 If the picard help is printed everything is fine, if an error rises it may be that java is not installed on your machine.
 Install Java and retry.